 - A not-for-profit generation and transmission cooperative incorporated in 1961 to provide supplemental power to a consortium of rural electric cooperatives

 - Diverse energy portfolio: coal, gas, oil, nuclear, distributed, and renewable energy, including wind power

 - Consumer owned by 141 member cooperative systems

 - Members' service territories comprise 550,000 square miles in nine states

-Basin Electric’s core business is generating and transmitting wholesale bulk electric power to customers, primarily to our member rural electric systems, which are located in nine states: Colorado, Iowa, Minnesota, Montana, Nebraska, New Mexico, North Dakota, South Dakota, and Wyoming.
-Our largest subsidiary, the for-profit Dakota Gasification Company, owns and operates the Great Plains Synfuels Plant near Beulah, ND, which gasifies lignite coal and captures some of the carbon dioxide emissions (CO2) and sends them to depleted Canadian oil fields for geologic sequestration.
+Basin Electric’s core business is generating and transmitting wholesale bulk electric power to customers, primarily to our 141 member rural electric systems, which are located in nine states: Colorado, Iowa, Minnesota, Montana, Nebraska, New Mexico, North Dakota, South Dakota, and Wyoming.
+Our largest subsidiary, the for-profit Dakota Gasification Company, owns and operates the Great Plains Synfuels Plant near Beulah, North Dakota, which gasifies lignite coal and captures some of the carbon dioxide emissions (CO2) and sends them to depleted Canadian oil fields for geologic sequestration.

 Basin Electric will own 4,174 megawatts (MW) and operate 5,146 MW of electric generating capability by end of year 2019, of which 980 MW is for participants of the Missouri Basin Power Project (MBPP), and 80 MW is jointly owned by Basin Electric and its Class A member, Corn Belt Power Cooperative, Humboldt, Iowa.
 Our electric generation facilities are located in North Dakota, South Dakota, Wyoming, Montana, and Iowa.
 Most of Basin Electric's baseload capacity comes from coal.
 Peaking facilities are oil or natural gas-based.